daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

 `d^` to delete the beginning of the line.

-combine with `d`

-dd to delete and entire line.
-2dd to delete two lines.

 Undoing shit: `u`.
 You can also prepend with an number.
-Massive undo: `U`.
+Massive undo: `U` to undo the line.
 Redo: `C-R`.

 `^`: Move to start of line which is not whitespace.